 The Milwaukee chapter of the Building Owners and Management Association (BOMA) and the Downtown Business Improvement District have joined the effort and will encourage all of Milwaukee’s downtown property owners and managers to participate in the Better Buildings Challenge.

-Sheldon Oppermann, the incoming President for the Wisconsin chapter of BOMA said, "Energy efficiency projects can help existing building owners remain competitive.
+Sheldon Oppermann, the Immediate Past President for the Wisconsin chapter of BOMA said, "Energy efficiency projects can help existing building owners remain competitive.
 We need to walk the talk, and we hope others will follow our lead.”
 Oppermann, who is also the Vice President for Compass Properties, has pledged the City Center at 735 N Water Street, as the first office participant from the private sector to accept the challenge.

 Words from Milwaukee Participants